turinglabsorg/uniswap-boilerplate/README.md

 yarn task myscript hardhat
 ```

-or you can change the `hardhat` with `goerli` (for instance) and deploy to Rinkeby network.
-Of course you will need to setup your own `provider` inside the `configs/goerli.json` file adding an Alchemy, Infura or whatsoever provider.
+or you can change the `hardhat` with `sepolia` (for instance) and deploy to Rinkeby network.
+Of course you will need to setup your own `provider` inside the `configs/sepolia.json` file adding an Alchemy, Infura or whatsoever provider.

 ## Run block explorer